Dinaric Alps: Human activity

 Ruins of fortresses dot the mountainous landscape, illustrating evidence of centuries of war and the refuge that the Dinaric Alps have provided to various armed forces.
 During the Roman period, the Dinarides provided shelter to the Illyrians resisting Roman conquest of the Balkans, which began with the conquest of the eastern Adriatic coast in the 3rd century BC.
 Rome conquered the whole of Illyria in 168 BC, but these mountains sheltered Illyrian resistance forces for many years until the area's complete subjugation by 14 AD.
 More recently, the Ottoman Empire failed to fully subjugate the mountainous areas of Montenegro.
-In the 20th century, too, the mountains provided favourable terrain for guerrilla warfare, with Yugoslav Partisans organising one of the most successful Allied resistance movements of World War II.
+In the 20th century, too, the mountains provided favourable terrain for guerrilla warfare, with Yugoslav Partisans organising the most successful Allied resistance movements of World War II.

 The area remains underpopulated, and forestry and mining remain the chief economic activities in the Dinaric Alps.
 The people of the Dinaric Alps are on record as being the tallest in the world, with an average male adolescent height of 185.6 cm.
 The people of Bosnia and Herzegovina have the highest recorded average of any single country, with 183.9 cm average for men and 171.8 cm for women.